 UNL FPC requires all drawing files to be submitted in the most current version of AutoCAD®.
 AutoCAD® files shall also be accompanied with a respective .pdf in order to properly view the vendor’s intent of the finished plotted AutoCAD®.dwg file.

 When possible any multiple .dwg files shall be zipped into one .zip file and the drawing “pdf’s” shall be combined into one .pdf binder both file names shall follow the file naming nomenclature as previously described.

+The space polyline and area square footage numbers associated with individual rooms, spaces and area as previously described shall be included on the AutoCAD®.dwg plans.
+This procedure is similar to the process created with using BIM models.
+When a BIM model is used the polyline process shall be exported from Revit® as part of the AutoCAD® export feature.
+When exporting Revit® to AutoCAD® in session export setup click the Modify Export Setup button then select the General tab.
+Under the General tab check the Room and Area Boundaries box to Export Rooms and Areas as Polylines.

 Follow and complete the Electronic File Quality Assurance Checklist found herein the Reproduction Quality Assurance section.

 Reproduction Quality Assurance